Ammar-V/Barrels/README.md

 ![image showing Cr - Y with thresholding](assets/cry_t.png "Better Cr- Y")

-These results drove my approach for the rest of this coding challenge.
-I used the idea of combining channels and then performing thresholding to mask Barrels in the provided images.
+Following this, I used the idea of combining channels and then performing thresholding to mask Barrels in the provided images.

 I tried this method with several other images from the dataset (with different lighting conditions, pylons in the background, and, coca-cola).
 Additionally, I researched other color spaces that would help highlight red in images and I came across HSV.
 Images in the S channel had the clearest distinction between the Barrel and background and looked like: